-A partner in Morgan Lewis’s Project Finance, Infrastructure & Natural Resources practice and co-leader of the firm’s global Energy Industry team, Neeraj Arora brings to clients deep knowledge and experience in project finance and development transactions.
+A partner in Morgan Lewis’s Project Finance, Infrastructure & Natural Resources practice and co-leader of the firm’s internationally recognized global energy industry team, and the deputy co-practice group leader of the firm’s energy and project development practice group, Neeraj Arora brings to clients deep knowledge and experience in project finance and development transactions.
 He represents sponsors, financial institutions, and utilities in connection with the development, acquisition, disposition, and financing of significant infrastructure projects, including conventional (gas and coal) and renewable (energy storage, solar, wind, biomass, and geothermal) power generation projects, transmission lines, and pipelines, and advises clients seeking innovative business opportunities related to climate change.
 Additionally, Neeraj advises on bank and institutional investor debt financing transactions (including tax equity bridge loans), equity investments and joint ventures, and project mergers and acquisitions, as well as other project development commercial transactions.
-For his work, Neeraj is ranked in numerous legal directories, including Chambers USA, Chambers Global and The Legal 500.
-He is a graduate of the University of California, Los Angeles and received his law degree from Yale Law School.
+For his work, Neeraj is ranked in numerous legal directories, including Chambers USA, Chambers Global, and The Legal 500.
+He is a graduate of the University of California, Los Angeles, and received his law degree from Yale Law School.

 Gopal M. Burgher is the Managing Partner of BurgherGray LLP, a corporate law firm with offices in New York City, Washington, D.C., Miami, and Chicago.
 Gopal maintains a dynamic and diversified corporate transactional practice, principally focused on capital markets and finance.
 He regularly serves as a trusted advisor to business executives and in-house counsels of global and regional financial institutions, community banks, insurance companies, private investment funds, financial advisory firms, asset managers, and other financial services companies (including financial technology firms).
 Through his practical and goal-oriented leadership approach, Gopal has strengthened BurgherGray’s reputation as a trusted adviser in transactional and business litigation matters.